The Construction Vibration Damage Guide for Homeowners (CVDG)

 Some types of construction-caused damage can look very similar to "settling damage" or can involve construction vibration-caused settling, so you will need to try to differentiate the two.
 This is especially relevant in light of the high likelihood that a contractor, its representatives and paid "experts" will say the damage was "latent" (i.e. ready to occur), pre-existing (i.e. prior to construction start) or due simply to "normal settling".
-For more on this topic, see the CVDG chapter, Recognizing Damage and Counterarguments in the CVDG Pro.
+For more on this topic, see the CVDG chapters, Recognizing Damage and Misconceptions, and Counterarguments in the CVDG Pro.
 Whether you have cosmetic or structural damage or both, you will need to document it as extensively and as early as possible.
-For more on documenting damage, read our page Recording Damage.
+To learn about how to properly document damage, read our page, Recording Damage.

 Time of damage onset is often vital to establishing causation.
 It is often estimated in litigation contexts by "experts", based on appearance of crack edges, using methods and judgments which are scientifically questionable.
-Even after several months of aging, there is often no discernible age-related change in crack edges visible to mere inspection.
+Even after several months of aging, there is often no discernible age-related change in crack edges visible to the eye.
 Thus, any meaningful deductions about the timing of a crack, based on its aging with time, are usually impossible by mere inspection.
-The scientific hazards of estimating crack timing are touched upon in Recording Damage and, in more detail, in the CVDG Pro's chapter, Estimating Damage Age.
+The scientific hazards of estimating crack timing by visual inspection are touched upon in Recognizing Damage and, in more detail for more building material types, in the CVDG Pro's chapter, Estimating Damage Age.

 The best approach is to head off vibration damage problems prior to construction by documenting the house condition and registering your concerns in public comment meetings.
 If you end up with damage, there are some things you should keep in mind.
-Construction companies receive complaints with some frequency about damage alleged to have been caused by their activities.
+Construction companies receive complaints with some regularity about damage alleged to have been caused by their activities.
 They are experienced in dealing with complaints.
-Many will likely discount as "pre-existing damage" (see Counterarguments page, CVDG Pro) any claim you make based solely on your statements.
+Many will likely discount any claim you make based solely on your statements.
 You must have documentation of the damage and substantial evidence of a causal link to the construction activity (see Damage Causation in CVDG Pro), at a minimum.
 If your claim is substantial, it will most likely be ignored without this evidence and more.
 That said, the fact that construction companies usually must carry insurance for their work indicates, by itself, the potential for damage, even though it doesn't always occur.

 Damage Classification and Documentation